Card Tier List for Back 4 Blood: The Best Cards Ranked

 You will be able to shoot while sprinting when you take the Run and Gun card.
 It gives insane utility and mobility at the same time.

 Perfect for getting away from those pesky Reekers and those slow Tallboys.
 Combined with more movement speed cards, you can abuse the hell out of player-controlled Riddens without any melee Stingers.

-These A-Tier cards are good but some of them are used in niche situations while offering some decent bonuses to stats.
+These A-Tier cards are good, but some are used in niche situations while offering some decent bonuses to stats.

 Evasive Action – Mobility Card

-Without any damage resistance, you can get that 20% move speed bonus every time you get hit.
+You can get that 20% move speed bonus without any damage resistance every time you get hit.
 It is highly situational but, it is almost broken when you start to make it work.